3campos/game-library-frontend/README.md

 Users can create a library of games that they are currently playing.
 For each game, users can add an image, rating, play duration, genre and personal notes.
 Users also have the option to edit and delete games, as well as share games with other users on the platform.

 Regarding the game sharing feature, when games are shared between users, CRUD operations are limited for users that are "following" the game based on their Google credentials.
-The way this works is that the application compares the logged in user's credentials to the game-owner credentials attached to a specific game.
+The way this works is that the application compares the logged in user's credentials to the game owner's credentials attached to a specific game.
 If the credentials match, then full CRUD operations are allowed.
-If the logged in user has had games shared with them by other users, the application will allow them to view these games but prohibit them from modifying the games.
+If the logged in user has had games shared with them by other users, the application will allow them to view these games but prohibit them from modifying or deleting those games.

 From the home page of the application, users can view: (1) their own library of games; (2) games that have been shared with them; and (3) a library of popular games that are imported from a third-party API.